-The module performs power-up self-tests at module initialization without operator intervention.
-While the module is performing the power-up tests, services are not available, and input or output is not possible.
+The Module performs power-up self-tests at module initialization without operator intervention.
+While the Module is performing the power-up tests, services are not available, and input or output is not possible.
 The ondemand power up self-tests can be performed by power cycling the Module or by rebooting the operating system.
 Input, output, and cryptographic functions cannot be performed while the Module is in a self-test or error state.
-The Module is single-threaded during the self-tests and will stop the boot procedure, and therefore any subsequent operation before any other kernel component can request services from the Module.
-The Crypto Officer with physical or logical access to the Module can run the POST (Power-On Self-Tests) on demand by power cycling the Module or by rebooting the operating system.
+The Module is single-threaded during self-tests and will stop the boot procedure, and therefore any subsequent operation before any other kernel component can request services from the Module.
+A Crypto Officer with physical or logical access to the Module can run the POST (Power-On Self-Tests) on demand by power cycling the Module or by rebooting the operating system.
 The table below summarizes the power-on self-tests performed by the module.
 If the known answer does not match the test fails.
 The different implementations of the same algorithms listed in Table 2 are tested separately by performing the known-answer tests using the same test vectors.

-Algorithm Test AES KAT, encryption and decryption are tested separately.
-ECB (128, 192 and 256-bit keys) CBC (128, 192 and 256-bit keys) CTR (128, 192 and 256-bit keys) CCM (128, 192 and 256-bit keys) CFB (128, 192 and 256-bit keys) XTS (128, 192 and 256-bit keys) CMAC (128, 192 and 256-bit keys) AES-GCM KAT, encryption and decryption are tested separately with 128, 192 and 256-bit keys.
-Triple-DES KAT, encryption and decryption are tested separately.
-ECB CBC CTR CMAC SP 800-90A CTR_DRBG KAT SP 800-90A Hash_DRBG KAT SP 800-90A HMAC_DRBG KAT HMAC (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512) KAT HMAC-SHA-3 (SHA3-224, SHA3-256, SHA3-384, SHA3-512) KAT SHA-1, -224, -256, -384, -512 KAT SHA3-224, -256, -384, -512 KAT Module Integrity test HMAC SHA-512, RSA signature verification RSA Signature Verification Part of the integrity test (considered as a KAT)
+Algorithm Test AES (CBC, ECB, CTR, GCM, CCM, XTS, CMAC) KAT, encryption and decryption are tested separately.
+Triple-DES (CBC, ECB, CTR, CMAC) KAT, encryption and decryption are tested separately.
+SP 800-90A CTR_DRBG КАТ SP 800-90A Hash_DRBG КАТ SP 800-90A HMAC_DRBG КАТ DRBG DRBG health tests as specified in section 11.3 of NIST SP 800-90Ar1 НМАС (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512) KAT HMAC-SHA-3 (SHA3-224, SHA3-256, SHA3-384, SHA3-512) KAT SHA-1, -224, -256, -384, -512 КАТ SHA3-224, -256, -384, -512 КАТ Module Integrity test HMAC SHA-512, RSA signature verification